Funding opportunity

 There is no single way of ‘taking a systems approach’.
 Systems approaches are frameworks or methodologies focused on understanding the whole system and exploring the interconnections within and between systems.
 Systems approaches recognise the complexity of the interactions between different unpredictable and ever-changing elements, actors and drivers at different scales from a sector to a business, a region or a country.
 They enable a new way of approaching the complexity of how technology, infrastructure, economics, governance and, crucially, individual and social behaviours and attitudes shape the world around us.

-The Go Science Systems Thinking journey (PDF 308KB), and the Royal Academy of Engineering Net Zero: A Systems perspective on the climate challenge (PDF, 744KB), may be useful references.
+The Go Science Systems Thinking journey (PDF, 308KB) and the Royal Academy of Engineering Net Zero: A Systems perspective on the climate challenge (PDF, 744KB) may be useful references.

 There are a vast array of tools already available to support taking a systems approach to the net zero transition including metrics, models, data analysis, analytical frameworks, and digital tools.
-Research programmes supported by this opportunity are expected to build on this existing capability to:
+Research programmes supported by this funding opportunity are expected to build on this existing capability to:

 • develop integrated quantitative or qualitative (or both) systems approaches which deliver actionable insights in the transition to net zero from the understanding and analysis of multiple complex systems and the interactions between them